Central Region

 Our Mission

-Our healthcare system uses a fully integrated interdisciplinary team approach to help lower healthcare costs, reduce overuse of urgent care and/or emergency room visits, lower rates of hospitalization and ultimately, and support a healthier patient and community.
+Our healthcare system uses a fully integrated multidisciplinary team approach to help lower healthcare costs, reduce overuse of urgent care and/or emergency room visits, lower rates of hospitalization, and ultimately support a healthier patient and community.

-The mission of the clinical psychology doctoral internship is to train future psychologists in the primary care behavioral health model of service delivery with a focus on an underserved and culturally diverse patient population.
+The mission of the clinical psychology doctoral internship is to train future psychologists in the Primary Care Behavioral Health (PCBH) model of service delivery with a focus on an underserved and culturally diverse patient population.

 About Our Site